 A charge of vehicular aggravated assault is a serious crime with severe penalty implications.
 As a more serious form of the charge of assault, you also face enhanced charges that can significantly affect your rights and freedoms.

-If you or someone you love have been charged with vehicular aggravated assault, an experienced Arizona criminal defense attorney can defend your case to protect your rights.
+If you or someone you love has been charged with vehicular aggravated assault, an experienced Arizona criminal defense attorney can defend your case to protect your rights.
 Just because you are charged with the crime does not mean you are or will be found guilty of the crime.

 What is Aggravated Assault in Arizona?